 ‘I’ll give you some privacy,’ he said, heading back towards the parlour.

 Jimmy drew the scrap of paper from his pocket and flattened it out in the dim light of the hurricane lantern hanging above him.
 As he put his finger into the dial for the first digit, the wind rattled the front doors, making him jump.
 He dropped the earpiece and it bungeed to the floor on its curly cord before pulling the whole telephone off the reception desk.
-Dings and chimes reverberated around the hallway until he picked the telephone up and quietened it down by holding it tightly to his body, as if it were a thrashing fish.
+The phone dinged and chimed until he silenced it by holding it to his body, as if it were a thrashing fish.
 He placed it back on the counter and tried again, darting his eyes back and forth from the piece of paper to the dial.
-Some childish part of him always hoped that he might have simply misdialled the number prior to his latest attempt; that it wouldn’t ring dead this time; that Heather still loved him and had waited for him; that she had a good reason for stopping her calls and visits.
+Some childish part of him always hoped that it wouldn’t ring dead one day.
+That Heather still loved him and had waited for him; that she had a good reason for stopping her calls and visits.

 The click of a line connection made Jimmy’s heart beat harder.
 He touched one hand to his scrawny cheek as it started ringing out.
 What would he do if she answered?
 For eighteen months, he’d been rehearsing it in his cell, but he still had no idea how it would really go.

-The sound of her voice muted him and made his eyes shimmer with water.
+The sound of her voice muted him and made his eyes shimmer.

 ‘Hello?
 Is anyone there?’